DrewLangley/advance-card-shuffle/README.md

 # OOP Tech Test (Advance.io)
- This is a technical test for advance - card shuffle and poker game please see the [pdf spec]('./OOP%20Tech%20Test.pdf')
+ This is a technical test for advance - card shuffle and poker game.
+Please see the [pdf spec]('./OOP%20Tech%20Test.pdf')

 ## Getting started
 Created using Node v20 and [Yarn Package Manager](https://www.npmjs.com/package/yarn)

-Feel free to use others like npm/npx.
+Feel free to use other package managers such as npm/npx.

 ### Installing node modules
 ```